StuartChartersE22/w11d1_scope_who_dun_it_homework/hw_scope_whodunnit.md

 Guess: Error as the murderer has been declared a constant so can't be changed by changeMurderer.

-Answer: 'TypeError: Assignment to constant variable.' correct
+Answer: 'TypeError: Assignment to constant variable.'
+Correct

 #### Episode 3